hagarlandsman/DXD/README.md

 ---

 ## 🛠️ C++ Code: DX2 Binary Writer

 ### Location: `src/*.cpp, *.c, *.h`

 This code takes digitized waveform data and writes it to a custom `.DX2` binary format.
 Also supports writing the obsolete `.DXD` format (unchanged structure).

+The online code reading the data from the digitizer and producing the "out_00001.DAT" files can be found here: https://github.com/hagarlandsman/direxdaq_code/tree/main/xedaq

 ### 🔧 Compile: